magnificentthrush/3rd-Semester-Project/README.md

+3rd Semester Project

-3rd Semester Project: Huffman Compression and Decompression This project implements Huffman Encoding and Huffman Decoding algorithms for file compression and decompression.
+Huffman Compression and Decompression

+This project implements Huffman Encoding and Huffman Decoding algorithms for file compression and decompression.
 Huffman encoding is an efficient algorithm used to reduce file size by using variable-length codes for characters, where frequently occurring characters use shorter codes.

 Features:
 Compression: Compresses files into smaller sizes using Huffman encoding.
 Decompression: Restores the compressed files to their original form using Huffman decoding.

-How to Run the Code:
+**How to Run the Code:**
 Prerequisites:
 Visual Studio 2022 (or later)
 C++ compiler
 Steps:
 Clone the Repository: Clone this repository to your local machine using the following command: git clone <repository_url>
 Open the Project in Visual Studio:
 Open Project.sln in Visual Studio 2022 (or later versions).
 Build and Run the Solution: